Jump To

 Ask An Expert

-If you are not used to being around pigs and are bringing one into your sanctuary, you should have an expert give you hands-on training in pig behavior if at all possible.
-There are many nuances in their actions that can not be conveyed through words alone!
+If you are not used to being around pigs and are bringing a pig resident into your sanctuary, you should have an expert give you hands-on training regarding how to safely be around pigs and how to recognize important vocal and physical cues.

 Signs A Pig Wants To Be Left Alone